How the rally works

 They are either 'on the way' to somewhere else or up cul de sacs forcing you to re-trace your kms back to the main road OR find a short cut out of there.

 They are sited predominantly on sealed roads but not always.
+This year there are 3 gravel tracks that add up to over 100km of gravel.

 You do not have to go to all checkpoints - only the ones you decide to visit in order to gain enough points to be a finisher.